dotnet/csharplang/proposals/low-level-struct-improvements.md

 Accessing a `fixed` buffer without an indexer has no natural type however it is convertible to `Span<T>` types.
 In the case the container is `readonly` the buffer is implicitly convertible to `ReadOnlySpan<T>`, else it can implicitly convert to `Span<T>` or `ReadOnlySpan<T>` (the `Span<T>` conversion is considered *better*).

 The resulting `Span<T>` instance will have a length equal to the size declared on the `fixed` buffer.
-The *safe-to-escape* scope of the returned value will be equal to the *safe-to-escape* scope of the container.
+The *safe-to-escape* scope of the returned value will be equal to the *safe-to-escape* scope of the container, just as it would if the backing data was accessed as a field.

 For each `fixed` declaration in a type where the element type is `T` the language will generate a corresponding `get` only indexer method whose return type is `ref T`.
 The indexer will be annotated with the `[RefThisEscapes]` attribute as the implementation will be returning fields of the declaring type.
 The accessibility of the member will match the accessibility on the `fixed` field.